warbe-maker/VBA-Message/designandimplementation.md

 image

-### Common message

-image

 ## Specification of the alternative MsgBox
-* A _Message Area_ with up to 3 _Message Sections_
-  * optionally _Mono-spaced_.
-  * optionally with a _Message Section Label_
-* Up to 7 reply buttons in up to 7 _Reply Rows_.
-They first 3 may be used exactly like MsgBox offers them or for all of them with   any multi-line caption text (the replied value corresponds with the button content.
-I e. it is either vbOk, vbYe, vbNo, vbCancel, etc. or the button's caption text
-* Flexible message window width by considering the following facts and parameters
-  * title width
-  * the longest mono-spaced text line - if any
-  * the number and width of the displayed reply buttons
-  * minimum window width in pt
-  * maximum window width (specified as percentage of the screen width)
-* Flexible message window height by considering the following facts and parameters
-  * maximum window height (specified as percentage of the screen height)
-  * adjusted up to the screen height
-  - Message paragraphs which had to be limited in their height show a vertical scroll bar

-image

-### A complex decision requesting dialog
-image

-## Specification
 ### Basics
 * Up to 3 _Message Sections_
   * optionally _Mono-spaced_ (not word wrapped!)